Pets Need Wholesome Food Also

 A pet that vomits once it is switched to a wholesome raw meat diet will probably need double the normal dose of the FloraZyme LP for the first 2 to 4 weeks, after which its digestive system should be fully stimulated again.
 At this time, all that is needed is the normal dose of enzymes.
 This begs the question?
 If after 2 to 4 weeks the vomitting stops, why continue giving the supplemental enzymes?

 Well, as mentioned, our pets (and us humans) are born only with a certain amount of enzymes.
 Once gone, no more.
 Using supplemental enzymes does not replace the enzymes in the body, but it does significantly slow the depletion of enzymes in the body.
-It's more natural for our pets (along with all other animals including humans) to eat foods which are rich in enzymes.
+It's more natural for our pets (along with all other animals including humans) to eat foods that are rich in enzymes.
 Giving supplemental enzymes simply simulates what Mother Nature herself says is important.
 There is, however, one other reason why continuing to give supplemental enzymes is important.
 Essentially, a dog or cat that vomits its food once it is switched to a raw meat diet obviously has a weak digestive system.
 It's a weak spot in the body.
 Realizing it is a weak spot, we want to support it is as much as possible.
 So if you stop giving the supplemental enzymes to a pet that especially has a weak digestive system, then essentially it is only a matter of time before the same problem happens again.
 Continuing with the enzymes helps our pets live a longer and healthier life by strengthening an obvious weak spot in the body.

 Editor's Paw Note: